B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 - Removed all numbers
 - Removed all words with less than two characters (e.g. "a")  **?

+## 2. Defining a fixed sequence length and starting/ending points
+The input sequences for all neural networks should have the same length (because we need to pack them all in a single tensor).
+So for example, when working with reviews text, they are usually truncated to a certain size.
+For the case of the captions, since they are not too long, I looked at the maximum caption length in the data and used that as the fixed sequence length, which allows us to preserve all the information.
+In order to have the same length for all the captions, I padded the shorter ones with zeros.

+The way that the final model works is that it will generate a caption one word a time.
+So we need to define a starting point to kick off the generation process.
+We also need an ending point to signal the end of the caption.
+The model will stop the generating new words if it reaches this stopping word or the maximum length.
+I did this with adding "startseq" and "endseq" to all the captions.

+To make this more concrete, below is an example for how the captions of the first image above were modified based on step 1 step 2:

+- **startseq** a child in a pink dress is climbing up a set of stairs in an entry way **endseq**
+- **startseq** a girl going into a wooden building **endseq**
+- **startseq** a little girl climbing into a wooden playhouse **endseq**
+- **startseq** a little girl climbing the stairs to her playhouse **endseq**
+- **startseq** a little girl in a pink dress going into a wooden cabin **endseq**

+## 3. Removing the outliers
 This step reduced the number of unique words in the vocabulary from xx to xx.

-## 2. Defining a fixed sequence length and starting and ending points
-Generally, the input tensor for all neural networks should have the same length.
-For example, when working with reviews text, they are usually cut truncated to a certain size.
-For the case of captions, since they are not too long, I looked at the maximum caption length in the data and used that as the fixed sequence length, which allows us to preserve all the information.
-In order to have the same length for all the captions, I padded the shorter ones with zeros.
+## 4. Tokenizing

-## 3. Word Embeddings
+## 5. Word Embeddings

+That was a lot of steps!
+To summarize, I cleaned the text, defined a fixed length and defined a starting point and stopping point for the model, removed the outliers, tokenized the words, and did the word embedding using a pre-trained GLoVE mode.
+Now that we have processed the images and text data, we are ready to feed them into the final model.

-# Final Neural Network Model
+# Final Neural Network Model Architecture

 # Predicting the Captions